lockevod/Karoo-KActions/README.md

 1. **Get your CallMeBot API Key**:
    - Visit [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) and follow the instructions.
-   - CallMeBot is free and you don't need to link your number (only has to send a message and you'll have the key code) but you can only use with one number (destination number).
+   - CallMeBot is free and you don't need to link your number (only has to send a message and you'll have the key code) but you can only use with one number, then you can generate the key from the destination number (where you want to receive notifications).

 2. **Configure KActions**:
    - Open KActions on your Karoo.